Thursday, October 24, 2024

 7) I don't take very good care of myself or tend to my needs.
 I ignore chronic pain.
 This is because my health wasn't cared for.
 I was told I was showing off.
 I was not believed.
 Interestingly, I'm usually not exaggerating but downplaying.
 When I do go to the doctor, I find that the condition is much worse than I thought.
 I ignored a shoulder injury till it was in tatters.
 I ignored cellulitis till my finger was so swelled up that my rings had to be cut off.

 9) I don't get a lot of things.
 Basic things like how to drive.
 I wasn't taught.
 I had a full on panic attack with dysregulation at my first driver's training session.
 That didn't do much to help my social life.
 The instructor was shocked that I'd never been behind the wheel of a car.
+Looking back, I see that I did a lot of things weirdly because I had no idea what normal looked like.
+And because narcissistic abuse has caused continual stress and release of cortisol that damaged my brain.

 11) I live by two sets of rules.
 The stricter one that I have to follow and the much looser for others.
 Others need things.
 I can get by without.
 Others make mistakes.
 I purposely do wrong.
 Others lied to and about me then said I was the liar.
 Others demand things but I'm the selfish one.
 People who were malignantly, aggressively, passive-aggressively angry at me continually, and whom I waited on, said I had anger problems.